 Proclaiming Your Authentic Story/Background

 Strategic Relationship Management

-The Surge Fellowship encompasses a combination of case discussions, executive coaching, school/site visits, 360° feedback, reflection, team-building, and “fireside chats” with education leaders such as urban superintendents and policy leaders – all to broaden exposure and accelerate skill and leadership development.
-High-profile leaders of color in education and other industries are faculty members and informal advisers to the network of Surge Fellows.
-The acquisition of hard skills, entree to often inaccessible networks, and the deeply rooted connections to their communities position fellows to grow, push, and persist for excellence and equity in public education.
+The fellowship encompasses a combination of content areas and learning experiences to broaden exposure and accelerate skill and leadership development.
+High-profile leaders in education and other industries are faculty members and informal advisers to the network of Surge Fellows.

 Surge Oakland Leadership

 A passionate career educator, Michelle Seijas, Ed.D, served as a school leader for more than a decade before joining the Surge leadership team as the Oakland Executive Director.
 Michelle has previously served as a school principal and as a district-level administrator.
 She has earned her Doctorate in Educational Leadership and Policy from the University of California-Davis.
 Michelle is passionate about serving youth and communities of color and carries that passion with her into elevating and empowering Oakland’s emerging education leaders.